Democratic Party (United States): Environment

 Democrats and Republicans have diverged on the seriousness of the threat posed by climate change, with Democrats' assessment rising significantly in the mid-2010s.

 The sharp divide over the existence of and responsibility for global warming and climate change falls largely along political lines.
 Overall, 60% of those surveyed said oil and gas companies were "completely or mostly responsible" for climate change.

 Opinion about human causation of climate change increased substantially with education among Democrats, but not among Republicans.
 Conversely, opinions favoring becoming carbon neutral declined substantially with age among Republicans, but not among Democrats.

 A broad range of policies to reduce greenhouse gas emissions has been proposed.
 Democrats' support for such policies consistently exceeds that of Republicans.

 Acceptance of wind and solar facilities in one's community is stronger among Democrats (blue), while acceptance of nuclear power plants is stronger among Republicans (red).

 Democrats believe that the government should protect the environment and have a history of environmentalism.
 In more recent years, this stance has emphasized renewable energy generation as the basis for an improved economy, greater national security, and general environmental benefits.
 The Democratic Party is substantially more likely than the Republican Party to support environmental regulation and policies that are supportive of renewable energy.

 The Democratic Party also favors expansion of conservation lands and encourages open space and rail travel to relieve highway and airport congestion and improve air quality and the economy as it "believe[s] that communities, environmental interests, and the government should work together to protect resources while ensuring the vitality of local economies.
 Once Americans were led to believe they had to make a choice between the economy and the environment.
 They now know this is a false choice".

 The foremost environmental concern of the Democratic Party is climate change.
 Democrats, most notably former vice president Al Gore, have pressed for stern regulation of greenhouse gases.
-On October 15, 2007, Gore won the Nobel Peace Prize for his efforts to build greater knowledge about man-made climate change and laying the foundations for the measures needed to counteract it.
+On October 15, 2007, Gore won the Nobel Peace Prize for his efforts to build greater knowledge about man-made climate change and lay the foundations for the measures needed to counteract it.

 Renewable energy and fossil fuels

 Democrats have supported increased domestic renewable energy development, including wind and solar power farms, in an effort to reduce carbon pollution.
-The party's platform calls for an "all of the above" energy policy including clean energy, natural gas and domestic oil, with the desire of becoming energy independent.
+The party's platform calls for an "all of the above" energy policy including clean energy, natural gas, and domestic oil, with the desire of becoming energy independent.
 The party has supported higher taxes on oil companies and increased regulations on coal power plants, favoring a policy of reducing long-term reliance on fossil fuels.
 Additionally, the party supports stricter fuel emissions standards to prevent air pollution.

 During his presidency, Joe Biden enacted the Inflation Reduction Act of 2022, which is the largest allocation of funds for addressing climate change in the history of the United States.